gabrielprenassi/framework_SUS_NLP/README.md

 As input, you must provide a `.csv` file containing 12 columns.
 Each row should represent a single evaluation.
 The first column must contain an anonymized and unique user identifier.
 The following 10 columns should correspond to the SUS statements, already formatted on a Likert scale.
 The final column should contain optional textual comments provided by users.

 In addition, you must provide a `.txt` file containing sample comments along with their sentiment analysis labels.
+You can choose the number of examples for the sentiment analysis prompt.
+After that, the process will begin.

 ### ⚙️ _NLP Modules_